thayton/thayton.github.io/_drafts/getting-amazon-ratings-for-library-books-with-javascript.md

 Note the number ('5' in this case) that appears right below each book title.
 That is the Amazon rating for the book it appears underneath.
-The ratings are added to the HTML returned by the library search results so I can get a quick glimpse of the most well rated books for a particular keyword.
+The ratings are added to the HTML returned by the library search results.
+The books are sorted according to their rating and rearranged from their original order so that highest rated books appear first.

 Pseudocode: